 Bereavement and Aftercare Coordinator

 The daughter of a funeral director, Maria, like her brother Jonathon, grew up in the funeral home.
 She began helping set up flowers and chairs from a very young age and is currently an Ambassador for Rader Funeral Home and Lotz Funeral Home.
-Maria is a graduate of George Mason University and currently is a graduate student at Lesley University.
-Maria is a graduate of Glenvar High School and resides in the Cherokee Hills area of Glenvar in Roanoke County.
+Maria is a graduate of George Mason University and received her Master of Arts in Clinical Mental Health Counseling and Art Therapy from Lesley University Graduate School of Arts and Social Sciences in Cambridge, Massachusetts.

 Born on January 16, 1942 in Floyd County, Russ was raised in Vinton from 1944 to 1966.
 He graduated from William Byrd High School in 1963.
 He worked in the grocery business for 35 years and in the candy business for 10 years.
 Around Vinton, he was known as the "The Candy Man."
 He became a member of the Lotz Family in 2012.

 In Memoriam June 12, 1934 ~ October 7, 2020 Memory Eternal!

 Larry was a deputy sheriff for Botetourt County for many years, and an Ambassador for Rader Funeral Home for 63 years.
 He was a member of Mill Creek Baptist Church, former member of Troutville Church of the Brethren, Boy Scouts of America for 40 years, served on the Troutville Fire Department for 24 years, was a life member of Troutville Rescue Squad and served as a charter and life member of both.
 Larry served in the United States Army in the Army of Occupation following World War II and served during the Korean Conflict; was a life member of Troutville VFW Post #1841, and was a Master Mason with Boone Lodge #247 F&AM.